everscale-contest/Gitcoin-Elysium-22-Zombax/README.md

 # Getting started

 The player will first need a SMASHER NFT to play the game.
-When you open the game, the first screen is the SMASHER marketplace, where you can buy and sell your SMASHERs from other players.
-Some are already upgraded and quite expensive and some are low-level and cheap.

-Alternatively you can mint a random SMASHER thanks to chainlink VRF.
-It will cost you 1 MATIC (0 in the demo) and you may get a better SMASHER that what you would have gotten from the marketplace for that price (or a worse one, that's a like lootboxes, you don't know how valuable your random SMASHER will be).
+We will later implement an ingame marketplace but for now you can mint a basic SMASHER for 1 EVER with entry level chassis, wheel, no weapon, etc...

 ![](https://ever.zombax.io/assets/screenshots/marketplace.png)